Language-learning apps like DuoLingo, Babbel, or Busuu are user-friendly with easy-to-use options for language enthusiasts.

 Price: Free / Read & Write $19.99 / All Access $29.99

-Through their series of audio lessons, Chai & Conversation will help you navigate the Persian language from complete beginner level to competent conversational level.
+Through their series of audio lessons, Chai & Conversation will help you navigate the Persian language from a complete beginner level to a competent conversational level.

 In the lessons, the host Leyla teaches the Persian language to Matt, a total beginner.
 You learn along with him, learning from his mistakes and questions, and having a wonderful time along the way.